Back Pain

 How to manage axial pain

 Most people associate meditation with monks and holy men, but this isn’t true.
 Meditation has been around for thousands of years.
-The most ancient form of meditation is mindfulness, which involves being aware of your current state of mind and body.
+The most ancient form of meditation is mindfulness, which involves awareness of your current state of mind and body.
 The benefits of mindfulness are countless.
 It’s helpful for people with anxiety, depression, and various mental health conditions.
-While it may not seem like you can meditate out of a bad mood, research shows that it can improve your quality of life.
+While it may not seem like you can meditate out of a bad mood, research shows it can improve your quality of life.
 As a side note, meditation is excellent for everyone, not just people with axial pain.

 How to cure axial pain

 Most people have heard about meditation, but how much do they know?
 Meditation isn’t just sitting in silence and chanting.
 It’s more than that.
 Meditation is a powerful tool that anyone can use to reduce stress, deal with chronic pain, and enjoy life.
-It’s also a powerful tool that people with axial pain need to learn.
+It’s also a powerful tool that people with axial pain must learn.

 Frequently asked questions about axial pain.